QAClique/demo-webapp/README.md

 npm run backend
 ```

-The Back End will be available at http://localhost:5174
+The Back End will be available at <http://localhost:5174>

 #### Using Mock Data (Optional)

-For development, testing, or when the external API is unavailable, you can run the backend with mock API response instead of the real API:
+For development, testing, or when the external API is unavailable, you can run the backend with mock API responses instead of the real API:

 ```sh
 MOCK_DATA_FILE=sampleMockData.json npm run backend
 ```

 Replace `sampleMockData.json` with any JSON file in the project root that has the same structure as the API response.
+Any time the API is hit, the content of this JSON file will be sent, there is no actual logic being done (no sorting or any other analysis, so craft your mock data carefully).

-This is useful for:
+Having the ability to mock responses is useful for:

 - Development when the external API is down
 - Testing with controlled data sets
 - Demonstrating sorting functionality with different data sets

 When using mock data, the Back End will log `Mock mode enabled: [filename]` on startup otherwise it will say `Real API mode enabled`.

+The project includes `sampleMockData.json` with randomly generated fund data that matches the API response format.
+This file contains non-proprietary sample data suitable for development and demonstration purposes.
+There is also `emptyMockData.json` which allows you to test a scenario where the data table is empty, which would be harder to do with real data (having to mess with databases and all).

 ### 3. Start the Front End (React app)